GeekZoneHQ/contributing/README.md

 3. Start working on the issue using [Test Driven Development](https://youtu.be/llaUBH5oayw).
    1. Write tests ***first*** - vital
    2. Write code to pass tests
-3. Update the documentaiton in the `docs` directory.
+3. Update the documentation in the `docs` directory.
 Make one in the root if it does not already exist.
 4. When you are done, create a pull request.

 ## How we do